Feng Shui Basics

 The Bottom Line

 If you want to attract better luck, make the home easier for good things to land in first.
-That is the part that tends to last.
+That is the part that tends to hold up.

 Found this helpful?
 Save it for later.